Astonishia Story: Development and release

+A remake titled Astonishia Story Refine was announced in May 2024 at Play Expo.
+It was developed by Daewon Media with supervision from the original game's development team, including director Lee Wonsul.
+It was released on 18 December 2025 for Windows and Nintendo Switch.
+NIS America published the game for international release under the title Astonishia Story, releasing it for PlayStation 5, Nintendo Switch, Nintendo Switch 2, and Windows via Steam on 11 February 2027.

 Reception

 The PSP version was met with mixed reception upon release, as GameRankings gave it a score of 50.76%, while Metacritic gave it 48 out of 100.
 The English translation was considered very poor as it is full of grammatical errors.